Washington, D.C., residents are taxed at 5 rates, ranging from 4% to 8.95%. More on District of Columbia taxes can be

 Personal and real property taxes

-Property assessments are conducted by the Assessment Division, Real Property Tax Administration, Office of Tax and Revenue.
+Property assessments are conducted by the Office of Tax and Revenue's Real Property Tax Administration, Assessment Division.

-There are four classes of real property in the District of Columbia.
+There are 4 classes of real property in the District of Columbia.
 Class 1 is residential real property including multifamily.
 Class 2 is commercial and industrial real property including hotels and motels.
 Class 3 is vacant real property.
 Class 4 is blighted real property.
 Owner-occupied residential property, known as Class 1 property, is taxed at a lower rate than property in other classes.

 The tax rate is the amount of tax on each $100 of the assessed value of the property.
 Rates differ for each class of property.
 The rates are established by the Council of the District of Columbia and may change from year to year.
 Check current rates at the Office of Tax and Revenue website.

 Property tax bills are mailed twice per year.
 The first half of your bill is mailed in February, and the tax payment is due by March 31.
 The second half of your bill is mailed in August, and the tax payment is due Sept.
 15. Penalties and interest are charged for late payments.

 The District of Columbia offers several property tax relief programs to assist property owners.
 Popular property tax relief efforts include a homestead deduction, tax credits for historic properties, senior citizen tax relief, and property tax exemptions and deferrals.
 Check the link above for more details and eligibility requirements to claim these tax credits.